Portland: The Maine Event

 General Wadsworth left his daughter Zilpah the family home.
 There, she and her husband, Stephen Longfellow, raised eight children, including their son Henry.
 The Longfellow House & Gardens is now a National Historic Landmark, open to the public.
 Many of the family’s original furnishings as well as Longfellow’s piano, writing desk and “gentleman’s traveling lap desk” are still on view.

 It’s raining the day we visit.
-The dim light and flickering shadows make it easy to imagine the young writer, scribbling his famous verse by a fire…..
+The dim light and flickering shadows make it easy to imagine the young writer, composing his famous verse by a fire…..

 A hurry of hoofs in a village-street,